What is a ‘Data Only Plan’ and what’s a ‘Data Led Plan’ ?

 The key fact that will help you:

 The mobile aspect to this sort of mobile broadband service means it appeals to business people, students, and families.
-It serves to keep children interested watching YouTube in the back of a car on a long Journey.
-In fact, Australia having spent so much on the NBN, it appears that these mobile broadband services might be just a little bit too good.
-Let’s hope we get our money’s worth out of the NBN spend.
+It serves to keep children interested in watching YouTube in the back of a car on a long journey.
+In fact, with Australia having spent so much on the NBN, it appears that these mobile broadband services might be just a little bit too good.
+Let’s hope we get our money’s worth out of NBN spending.

 Other things to remember :